TrueGelen/GnativeCarousel/README.md

     })
   ````

-  To get index of active element you can use `getActiveIndex()` method.
+  To get an index of an active element you can use `getActiveIndex()` method.

   ````js
     const slider = new GnativeCarousel({...})